Primeras impresiones sobre el tankeo en el SWtOR

 might make a total of 2 real choices when filling them out.
 They are

-• Total lack of macro support makes things like trinkets and off the
+also a trap for new or inexperienced players. - Total lack of macro support makes things like trinkets and off the

 GCD skills annoying to use as they require individual key presses.
 This